 If the procedure is not an emergency (it is planned surgery):

-- Tell your doctor or nurse what medicines, supplements, vitamins, or herbs the patient takes.
+- Tell the health care provider what medicines, supplements, vitamins, or herbs the person takes.

-- Take any medicine the doctor said to take with a small sip of water.
+- Take any medicine the provider said to take with a small sip of water.